top of page

 From 1994 to 2004 Illumination often performed as a DJ double act, at many club events in and around Norway.

-These included one-off gigs, raves warehouse parties and residencies at Oslo clubs like “Skansen", “Jazid”, “Blå, “Head On”, amongst others.
+These included one-off gigs, raves, warehouse parties and residencies at Oslo clubs like “Skansen", “Jazid”, “Blå, “Head On”, among others.

-Illumination also performed live at a number of essential Norwegian music festivals; Øya (Oslo), Oslo Rock Festival (Oslo), Fløien (Bergen), Vossa Jazz (Voss), Quart (Kristiansand), Numusic (Stavanger), as well as select international events when doing various promotional dates for different Illumination releases; Le Batofar (Paris), Midem (Cannes), etc.
+Illumination also performed live at a number of essential Norwegian music festivals: Øya (Oslo), Oslo Rock Festival (Oslo), Fløien (Bergen), Vossa Jazz (Voss), Quart (Kristiansand), Numusic (Stavanger), as well as select international events when doing various promotional dates for different Illumination releases: Le Batofar (Paris), Midem (Cannes), among others.

 Awards/Prizes